Love was his real work

 Survived the war

-Mates fallen in frozen trenches
+His mates fell in frozen trenches

-Lived to love one woman
+Returned to love one woman

-Terrifying her to move
+Terrifying his wife to move

-Losing her soul
+Meant losing her soul

 She kept it